Tenda-M/Bake-Boutique/README.md

 ![screenshot](documentation/design_images/database.png)

 ## Testing
+## Testing

-Manual testing was conducted for all key features, including recipe submission,  edit shared recipes, and commenting functionality.
-Testing ensures that all components work smoothly on various devices and browsers.
+Manual testing was conducted for all key features, including product addition, editing products, and testimonial functionality.
+This testing ensures that all components work seamlessly across various devices and browsers.

-For all testing, please refer to the [TESTING.md](documentation]TESTING.md) file.
+For comprehensive details on the testing process, please refer to the [TESTING.md](documentation/TESTING.md) file.

 ## Issues and Bugs
-- Resolved issues with recipe form submission.
+- Resolved issues with contact us form submission.
 - Adjusted layout for consistent display of recipe cards.
 - Ongoing improvements for mobile responsiveness.